Scheduled Induced Labor

 This decision is to protect the health of our newest and tiniest patients.
 Early elective deliveries may put the health of your newborn at risk and increase the likelihood of serious medical complications.

-In 2007, Woman's was one of the first hospitals in Louisiana to no longer allow early elective deliveries before 39 weeks.
+In 2007, Woman’s was one of the first hospitals in Louisiana to no longer allow early elective deliveries before 39 weeks.
 Since this strong stance, the number of critically ill newborns in our Newborn and Infant Intensive Care Unit (NICU) has reduced and our first-time C-section rates have declined.
-To learn more Louisiana's effort to reduce early elective deliveries, visit the Department of Health and Hospitals.

 Labor Options